Cabinet approves privatisation of 46 entities

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The federal cabinet on Tuesday approved privatisation of 46 entities, abolishment of four departments and hand over of four others to the provincial governments.
+ISLAMABAD: The federal cabinet Tuesday approved privatisation of 46 entities, abolishment of four departments and hand over four others to the provincial governments.

 The cabinet was given briefing by Adviser on Institutional Reforms Dr Ishrat Hussain regarding the reorganisation of government departments.
 The cabinet approved the proposals regarding various ministries and departments.
 His committee recommended complete privatisation of 16 entities and privatisation of shifting of the capital of 30 other entities to Pakistan.